MichaelPatrickEllard/XCatalog/README.md

 - XKit concept and project infrastructure -- Mike Ellard
 - ActivityIndicatorViewController -- Mike Mehr
-- AlertControllerViewController -- Would require creation of a new class
+- AlertControllerViewController -- Mike Mehr (IP)
-- ButtonViewController -- Mike Mehr (IP)
+- ButtonViewController -- Mike Mehr
 - DatePickerController -- Mike Mehr
 - ImageViewController -- Would require creation of a new class
 - PageControlViewController -- Would require creation of a new class